-My tapas de sobrasada, steak tartare style… This is what happens when a Belgian foodie decides to live in culinary Spain!
+My favorite way to serve sobrasada, steak tartare style… This is actually what happens when a Belgian foodie decides to live in culinary Spain!

 I am a Belgian with a supernatural love for steak tartare…

 And because I am living in culinary Spain I am always on the look out for some fusion cooking!

 So this time please welcome my sobrasada version: prepared steak tartare style!

 Sobrasada is actually a cured red pork sausage from the Spanish island of Mallorca, right in the Mediterranean Sea.

 It is a very soft and smooth sausage and its distinctive bright red color comes from the added ground paprika that is both sweet and spicy.